Frequently Asked Questions for Pre-Vet Students

 What kinds of extracurricular experiences and jobs should I pursue?

 Veterinary schools are looking for individuals with a strong sense of personal responsibility, honesty, emotional maturity, compassion and sensitivity towards animals.
-You must intern, volunteer, or work with a veterinarian either during the school year or the summer to show that you are motivated and committed to working with animals.
+You must intern, volunteer, or work with a veterinarian either during the school year or the summer to show that you are motivated and committed to working with animals and many schools require a recommendation letter from a veterinarian.
 Some schools require a significant number of hours working with animals other than your own pets in a variety of settings.
 (For example, Penn recommends 500-600 hours of "experience working with animals, direct veterinary work, or research experience" which is "sufficient to convince the admisssions committee of motivation, interest and understanding.")
 This work demonstrates to veterinary school admissions committees that you have seen firsthand what a veterinary setting is like, and are making an informed decision to choose veterinary medicine as a career.

 You are encouraged to participate in extracurricular activities at Swarthmore, because of the opportunity to learn to work and communicate with others and to make a contribution to your college community.
 It is more valuable to be deeply involved in two or three activities than to dabble in a large number of activities.